Gigi Rice

 Gigi Rice is an American actress best known as Carly Watkins in The John Larroquette Show (1993-1996).

 Biography

 Rice graduated from The Ohio State University, with a bachelor of fine arts in musical theatre.
-Following her graduation, Rice served as an apprentice at Burt Reynolds's Maltz Jupiter Theatre in Jupiter, Florida.
+Following her graduation, Rice served as an apprentice at Burt Reynolds's in Jupiter, Florida.
 While there, she appeared in Mame, directed by Charles Nelson Reilly, and I'm Not Rappaport, directed by Burt Reynolds.

 On television, Rice portrayed Lavonne Overton on Delta, Karen Larsen on Do Over, Samantha Glick on Harry and the Hendersons, Carlie Watkins on The John Larroquette Show, and Charlotte Lerner on Significant Others.

 Rice married actor Ted McGinley, and they have two sons, Beau and Quinn.
 They reside in Los Angeles.